 Make sure that you are fully committed before you even start to stop smoking.
 Often failure to stop smoking can happen because they are not motivated properly or don’t have a backup plan when cravings set in.
 It’s possible to remain committed by thinking about the reasons you want to quit.

 Try deep breathing exercises to fight your cravings for cigarettes.
 As you count to ten, take a deep breath through your nose.
-Briefly hold the breath and then exhale through the mouth as you count to ten again.
+Briefly hold your breath and then exhale through the mouth as you count to ten again.
 This exercise is helpful in relieving the stress that comes from cravings and helps you focus your attention elsewhere.
-You will be able to tell how your breathing is effected by quitting smoking if you deep breathe.
+You will be able to tell how your breathing is affected by quitting smoking if you deep breathe.

 Replace your smoking habit with a healthy one like exercise.
 Smoking wreaks havoc on the body, and as you rid yourself of these ill effects, you will notice an increase in energy and better lung capacity for your workouts.
 The bonus of renewed strength and health is that you may not want to sabotage your efforts by letting the cigarette habit creep back in.